POW2KOR/adaptive_autosar/README.md

-# Minerva MPU repository
+# Adaptive Autosar repository

-This is the MPU Adaptive AUTOSAR repository for the Minerva project.
+This is the MPU Adaptive AUTOSAR repository for the Gen20x.i3 project.

 Apart from this document, you will find more documentation under `docs/`.